DORORO-404/SimpleCalc/README.md

 Do you want to perform another calculation?
 [Y/n]:
 ```

-You can exit the calculator at any time by typing `exit`.

 ## 🤝 Contributing

 Contributions are always welcome!
 Here’s how you can contribute: